 The Moles Scholarship: Founded in 1998 by members of The Moles to provide tuition assistance to deserving students enrolled in the degree program in Civil Engineering.

 The Charles J. Moore, Jr., Memorial Scholarship: Established in memory of Charles J. Moore, Jr., class of 1970 Engineering, by his family and friends.
-Open to a junior or senior in Engineering who intends to pursue a career in electrical or mechanical engineering.
+Open to a junior or senior in the School of Engineering who intends to pursue a career in electrical or mechanical engineering.

 The James P. Moriarty ’54 Scholarship for Civil Engineering: Founded in 2006 by family and friends to provide tuition assistance to needy students enrolled in the Civil Engineering Program, with preference given to those whose parent works in the construction industry.